 For many years, Terre Hill shared a pastor with several other churches.
 In 1947, after 53 years on the circuit and after much prayer and holding on to God, the believers in Terre Hill asked the Annual Conference to have a full-time pastor.
 Robert C. Reichenbach was assigned to Terre Hill, and the present parsonage was built.
 During the 1950s, the church was remodeled twice as God answered prayer and added new members to the church.

 In 1966, a group of 42 members from the Ephrata area had the vision of starting a new outreach there.
-God blessed this new sister church in Ephrata, which has since grown to a peak attendance of over 400.
+God blessed this new sister church in Ephrata, which continues to this day.

 On November 7, 1971, the Terre Hill congregation voted to purchase an acre on the west side of the church to expand the parking lot.
 On January 17, 1973, plans for the new building were discussed and approved.
 The new sanctuary of the church was dedicated on March 31, 1974.